Luis Foà Torres

 His research is focused on quantum transport, two-dimensional materials (e.g. graphene), topological insulators and the physics of driven systems.
 Inelastic effects deriving from electron-phonon and electron-photon interactions (e. g. quantum pumping, Floquet topological states) occupy a central stage in his contributions.
-He has more than 46 publications in international journals (33 as first or last author) and a book published by Cambridge University Press, which is both the oldest publishing house in the world and the oldest university press.
-These works have collected more than 1500 citations with h-index 23.
+He has more than 50 publications in international journals (37 as first or last author) and a book published by Cambridge University Press.
+These works have collected more than 1600 citations with h-index 23.

 May 2016 – present: Associate Professor at the University of Chile (Department of Physics, FCFM).

 January 2015 – December 2016 [on leave 01-12/2016] : CONICET Research Scientist (Investigador Independiente at Argentina’s National Council for Science and Technology): Leader of a team of young scientists with a focus on the electronic and optoelectronic properties of nanomaterials and nanodevices, mainly graphene and topological insulators.